Gerdofal/foundryvtt-cyberpunkred/README.md

 # Installing

 - The files in the "Stable Release" branch (which are those linked in the system.json) are the best for you to install.
 Feel free.
-- Those in the Beta branch are under testing and may not always work.
+- Those in the master branch are under testing and may not always work.
 They can only be installed by manually downloading the zip and copying it to your system.

 # Features Planned